-The ICE at Discovery Green uses recycled water from Kinder Lake to create a 7,716 square-foot ice skating surface, making it the largest outdoor skating rink in the Southwest.The rink will return for another exciting winter season on Tuesday, November 25, 2014!
+The ICE at Discovery Green uses recycled water from Kinder Lake to create a 7,716 square-foot ice skating surface, making it the largest outdoor skating rink in the Southwest.
+Lace up your skates and get ready for a memorable winter experience at Discovery Green beginning Tuesday, November 25, 2014!

 ICE Rink Admission

 - $13 includes skate rental and tax.
 Skating time limited to 1.5 hours all school holidays and weekends.
 A portion of tickets sales goes to support Discovery Green Conservancy's free year-round programming.
 Tickets are available for purchase in-person at the ICE.

 - $25 Speed Pass includes priority entrance, skate rental and tax.
 Speed Pass tickets are available for purchase online only.
 Click here to skip the lines!

 - Friday, Saturday, School Holidays*: 11 am - 11 pm

 - Monday - Thursday: 4 - 10 pm

 - Thanksgiving Day: 11 am - 11 pm

 - Christmas Eve: 11 am - 7 pm